Deciding whether there are infinitely many prime graphs with forbidden induced subgraphs: Chains and strings

 Suppose to the contrary that there exists $k$ such that $S^k$ contains some representation $R\in\R$.
-By construction of $T_{j^*}$, there is some block $B$ of $R$ that is not contained in $T_{j^*}$ as a substring, and therefore $B$ is not contained in $SA$ or in $S$ as a substring.
-Moreover, by construction of $S$, we observe that either $S^k$ is a substring of $SA$, or $SA$ is a substring of $S^k$.
+By construction of $T_{j^*}$, there is some block $B$ of $R$ that is not contained in $T_{j^*}$ as a factor, and therefore $B$ is not contained in $SA$ or in $S$ as a factor.
+Moreover, by construction of $S$, we observe that either $S^k$ is a factor of $SA$, or $SA$ is a factor of $S^k$.
+See Figure~\ref{fig:sa}.

-If $S^k$ is a substring of $SA$, then since the block $B$ is a substring of $S^k$, it is also a substring of $SA$, which is a contradiction.
-Therefore, $SA$ is a substring of $S^k$.
-We may assume that $B$ is embedded as a substring in $S^k$ starting from an entry in the first copy of $S$.
+If $S^k$ is a factor of $SA$, then since the block $B$ is a factor of $S^k$, it is also a factor of $SA$, which is a contradiction.
+Therefore, $SA$ is a factor of $S^k$.
+We may assume that $B$ is embedded as a factor in $S^k$ starting from an entry in the first copy of $S$.
 Note that $A$ contains precisely $n-2$ letters, and $B$ contains at most $n-1$ letters.
 From this, we conclude that $B$ embeds into $SA$ (starting from an entry in the prefix $S$), another contradiction.

 Thus we conclude that $S^k$ contains no representation $R\in \R$ for all $k$, which completes the proof. \end{proof}

 Lemma~\ref{lem:lem3} tells us that if a class $\Free(L)$ contains arbitrarily long chains then it contains arbitrarily long chains with a periodic construction, whose period is at most $2^n$.
 Our next lemma gives us the necessary practical condition for our decision procedure to test whether a string can be repeated arbitrarily many times or not.